influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

 #### Send a notification to PagerDuty or HTTP

-Send a notification to PagerDuty or HTTP endpoints (other webhooks) by [upgrading your InfluxDB Cloud account](/influxdb/cloud/account-management/billing/#upgrade-to-usage-based-plan).
+Send a notification to PagerDuty or HTTP endpoints (other webhooks) by [upgrading your InfluxDB OSS account](/influxdb/v2.0/reference/cli/influxd/upgrade/).

 ### Create a notification rule

-[Create a notification rule](/influxdb/cloud/monitor-alert/notification-rules/create/) to set rules for when to send a deadman alert message to your notification endpoint.
+[Create a notification rule](/influxdb/v2.0/monitor-alert/notification-rules/create/) to set rules for when to send a deadman alert message to your notification endpoint.

 1. Go to **Alerts > Notification Rules** and click **{{< icon "plus" >}} Create**.
 2. Fill out the **About** and **Conditions** section then click **Create Notification Rule**.

-## Monitor with InfluxDB Insights and Aware

-For InfluxDB Enterprise customers, Insights and Aware are free services that can monitor your data.
-InfluxDB Insights sends your data to a private Cloud account and will be monitored with the help of the support team.
-InfluxDB Aware is a similar service, but you monitor your data yourself.

-To apply for this service, please contact the [support team](support@influxdata.com).